-In 1793 Grodno became part of the Russian Empire.
+At the end of 18th century Grodno became part of the Russian Empire.
 Before World War I, Emperor Nicholas II signed a decree on the transformation of Grodno into a fortress.
 Around town, half a dozen of powerful forts and other fortifications were built.
 New Castle was also adapted for military purposes - it was used as a barracks.

 8) Lida Castle

 Gediminas Castle in Romanesque Gothic style in Lida was built in the early 14th century for protection from Crusaders.
 Lida Castle is shrouded in romantic legends of medieval battles and marriage, luring tourists in, and the theatrical knight tournament provides an opportunity to learn about the history of ancient Belarus.

 In 1323, Duke Gediminas ordered to lay a stone castle in Lida to put up the knights of the road in the Grand Duchy of Lithuania.
 Over the centuries, Lida and its castle repeatedly fought off enemy attacks -hence the impressive atmosphere of Lida Castle for tourists, ideal for the reconstruction of medieval battles.
 In the Russian-Polish war, it was badly damaged during the siege.
 It was completely destroyed in 1702 when one of its towers was blown up.